List of MeSH codes (C10)

 The following is a partial list of the "C" codes for Medical Subject Headings (MeSH), as defined by the United States National Library of Medicine (NLM).

 This list continues the information at List of MeSH codes (C09).
 Codes following these are found at List of MeSH codes (C11).
 For other MeSH codes, see List of MeSH codes.

-The source for this content is the set of 2006 MeSH Trees from the NLM.
+The content of this list is based on the MeSH Trees as maintained and updated annually by the NLM.
+The current version reflects the 2025 MeSH vocabulary, which includes ongoing revisions, new descriptors, and structural updates.